-I wanted to travel somewhere I had never been before, somewhere where I didn’t know a single person, and where English wasn’t the primary language.
-I wanted every single person I knew to be thousands of miles away.
+I decided to travel somewhere I had never been before, somewhere where I didn’t know a single person, and where English wasn’t the primary language.
+I picked Tokyo, and it was a winner.

 Arriving In Tokyo